The author writes on a variety of topics based on his own life experience and research.

 - Self-help groups (support, communication, and informational help);

-- Psychosocial rehabilitation programs (mastering a wide variety of life skills, including stress management, problem-solving, socializing, shopping, budgeting, cleaning, cooking, and career, among the others).
+- Psychosocial rehabilitation programs (mastering a wide variety of life skills, including stress management, problem-solving, socializing, shopping, budgeting, cleaning, cooking, and career, among others).

 The First Few Steps After Discovering a Diagnosis